 “So what do you do, really?”

-It’s inevitable that someone will ask me that question whenever chatting with a new acquaintance.
-It is a hard question to answer.
+Whenever I chat with a new acquaintance, someone will inevitably ask me that question.
+It is a tricky question to answer.

 - I’m a wife, mother, and grandmother.